power of attorney template florida power of attorney template florida

 • Principal and Agent Designation: Identifies both the individual granting the authority (principal) and the individual receiving it (agent).

-• Authority Scope: Specifies the acts the agent may perform, whether general, durable, limited, or springing, as per the principal’s decision.
+• Authority Scope: Specifies the acts the agent may perform, whether general, durable, limited, or spring, as per the principal’s decision.

-• Effective Date: Indicates when the POA becomes active, which could be immediate or upon a specific event.
+• Effective Date: Indicates when the POA becomes active, whether immediate or upon a specific event.

 • Termination Conditions: Defines circumstances under which the POA ceases, like the principal’s death or rescission of authority.